HYF-Class21/agile-development-group1-all-about-trees/planning/backlog.md

 > these are necessary for basic usability

-- [ ] As a user I want to see a clear title for the website and a logo.
+- [ ] As a user I want to see a clear title for the website.

   - There is a title with name of the website and a logo.